Thorinair/ThoriTrack-VRCFT-For-Valve-Index/guide/README.md

 ![Assembly 17](img/17.jpg?raw=true)

 Turn the eye rings around and use electrical tape to tape the LED wires with the camera cables.
 You can do it every few stops in order to secure them.
-THe result should be like on the image below.
+The result should be like on the image below.
 Make note of how the wires are threaded in relation to the camera cables, as well as how the camera cable is not twisted.

 ![Assembly 18](img/18.jpg?raw=true)

-Tape the camera and LED wires up like on the image below. **Leave around 4cm of untaped cable** on the side where the extender is.
+Tape the camera and LED wires up like on the image below. **Leave around 4cm of untaped cable** on the side where the extension connector is.
 I found that this is necessary otherwise the Index face gasket will not fit over them.
 On the other side, tape all the way to ESPs.
 Taping is important to keep the cables safe from damage.
 Use image below as a guide.

 ![Assembly 19](img/19.jpg?raw=true)